 All transfer students must present proof of age, immunization record, a record of physical examination, and social security card as outlined for original entry students.
-(See B.1.
+(See C.1.
 "Original Entry Students").
 An in-state transfer student previously enrolled in a school in the State of Florida shall present the above information or have it verified from the sending school.
 If verified, a 30-day waiver can be given.
 In addition:

 - a.
 The student should present a report card from the school of last attendance.
-In the absence of a report card or progress report, the student shall be temporarily assigned by the principal to the grade deemed to be proper until a copy of his/her official record is received or proper grade placement is otherwise determined. - b.
-A transfer student previously enrolled in a school outside the state of Florida shall present the above information or have it verified from the sending school.
+In the absence of a report card or progress report, the student shall be temporarily assigned by the principal to the grade deemed to be proper until a copy of the official record is received or proper grade placement is otherwise determined. - A transfer student previously enrolled in a school outside the state of Florida shall present the above information or have it verified from the sending school.
 If verified, a 30-day waiver can be given.
-If not verified, no waivers can be given for birth certificate or immunizations. - Any student previously enrolled in a public school outside the state of Florida who seeks admission to school within the district shall

-- be admitted under the same age requirements established in the state in which the student resided prior to moving to Hamilton County, except as otherwise provided in these regulations. - d.
-The placement of a student who is under age in Grades 2 through 5 will be made only after enrollment followed by testing and a recommendation from the student's teacher and the principal and a conference with the parent or guardian; wherever possible, testing shall precede actual enrollment. - e.
+If not verified, no waivers can be given for birth certificate or immunizations. - c.
+Any student previously enrolled in a public school outside the state of Florida who seeks admission to school within the district shall be admitted under the same age requirements established in the state in which the student resided prior to moving to Hamilton County, except as otherwise provided in these regulations. - d.
+A student who is under age for placement in Grades 2 through 5 requirees applicable testing, a recommendation from the student's teacher and the principal, and a conference with the parent or guardian; wherever possible, testing shall precede actual enrollment. - e.
 A student entering a district school from a private or non-public school will be assigned to a grade based on placement tests, age and previous school records.
-Academic performance of the student after initial placement will also be used to determine if additional assignment of the student to a different grade level is necessary to meet the current academic ability of the student. - f.
+Academic performance of the student

+- after initial placement will also be used to determine if additional assignment of the student to a different grade level is necessary to meet the current academic ability of the student. - f.
 The grade placement of any transfer student is the sole responsibility of the principal.